 Medical Expense

 However, if you’re claiming for these expenses on your health insurance, or receiving any compensation payments, then you cannot claim tax back on the amount already claimed.
-If you have to cover the cost of nursing home fees, these fees are allowable at the higher rate of tax.
+If you cover the cost of nursing home fees for a relative, these fees are allowable at the higher rate of tax.
 This infographic highlights everything you need to know about claiming tax back on medical expenses: Claiming Tax Back on Medical Expenses

 Pensions Contributions